+Purchases must be made on the basis of information contained in the most recently published Prospectus and supplementary documents, including the latest reports, when issued.
 The Prospectus is based on information, law and practice at the date hereof.
-The Trust is not bound by any out-of-date prospectus when it has issued a new prospectus and potential investors should check that they have the most recently published prospectus.
+The Trust is not bound by any out-of-date prospectus when it has issued a new prospectus.
+Investors should check with the Manager that they have the most recently published Prospectus.